What’s your Force Multiplier?

 As you know I’m a big believer in systems and routines the keep you successful.
 After all, you wouldn’t keep Tim Tams in the cupboard if you were going on a diet.

-- So what can you put in place that will help systematise your force multiplier?
+So what can you put in place that will help systematize your force multiplier?

-- How can you make sure that you are prioritising the very things that are really important over the things that others expect of you, or your perfectionist self expects of yourself?
+How can you make sure that you are prioritizing the very things that are really important over the things that others expect of you, or your perfectionist self expects of yourself?

 And do let me know, because your ideas maybe of huge benefit to someone else in this network.